Take a road trip and explore the best of the South West

 Extra Stop: Exmouth

-Travel down to the south coast through Exeter to stay at Exeter Racecourse Club Site.
-Our site provides a peaceful getaway whilst giving you easy access to central Exeter and the Exmouth Coast.
+Travel down to the south coast through Exeter to stay at Exeter Racecourse Club Campsite.
+The site provides a peaceful getaway whilst giving you easy access to central Exeter and the Exmouth Coast.
 Fun fact: Exmouth features the only 16-sided house in the country, the National Trust’s A La Ronde house, which you can visit and take a look inside!

-The historic walled city of Exeter is home to a 600 year old cathedral, intriguing underground passages to explore and a spectacular castle, which is also the base for the Exeter Festival of South West Food & Drink, celebrating the best south-western produce across the Early May Bank Holiday.
+The historic walled city of Exeter is home to a 600 year old cathedral, intriguing underground passages to explore and a spectacular castle.

 Stop 3: Dartmoor National Park

-Next, explore Dartmoor National Park from our Ramslade and Modbury Club Campsites.
-Both of our sites give you great access to Dartmoor, where you can admire the ancient landscape of stunning views, deep wooded valleys with fast flowing rivers and rugged wide open spaces, whilst looking out for the Dartmoor Ponies grazing together.
+Next, explore Dartmoor National Park from our Ramslade and Modbury Club campsites.
+Both give you great access to Dartmoor, where you can admire the ancient landscape of stunning views, deep wooded valleys with fast flowing rivers and rugged wide open spaces, whilst looking out for the Dartmoor Ponies grazing together.

 Stop 4: The Newquay coastline